 What is Pepsi?

 If we talk about consumption, this drink takes the pride of being the one.
-As we move ahead with the facts and all about Pepsi, let’s have a look at the history.
+As we move ahead with the facts and all about Pepsi, let’s have a look at history.
 Pepsi is manufactured by PepsiCo.
-At first when this soft drink was made, it entered the market as Brad’s Drink in 1893.
-Then on August 28, 1898 was later renamed as was introduced as Pepsi – Cola.
-After changing the name from Brad’s Drink to Pepsi Cola, in 1961, it was again changed to Pepsi and that’s what became the world famous name for this soft drink.
-It was marketed as “Pepsi – Cola Made with Real Sugar” in some parts of North America around 2014.
+At first, when this soft drink was made, it entered the market as Brad’s Drink in 1893.
+Then on August 28, 1898, was later renamed as was introduced as Pepsi – Cola.
+After changing the name from Brad’s Drink to Pepsi Cola, in 1961, it was again changed to Pepsi and that’s what became the world-famous name for this soft drink.
+It was marketed as “Pepsi – Cola Made With Real Sugar” in some parts of North America around 2014.
 No matter what the past was, people always prefer it and it has become a top, famous name for soft drinks.